orlandopoliba/SCUDO-MMinDL/references.md

 ## Machine learning
 - A. Quarteroni.
 Physics-based and data-driven mathematical models for the simulation of complex problems.
 C.I.M.E.
 Course. https://sites.google.com/unifi.it/cime/c-i-m-e-courses/c-i-m-e-courses-2024/pdes-control-and-deep-learning
+- T. Hastie, R. Tibshirani, and J. Friedman, The Elements of Statistical Learning, Springer, 2009.

+## Linear regression
+- T. Hastie, R. Tibshirani, and J. Friedman, The Elements of Statistical Learning, Springer, 2009.